Galleria Giorgio Franchetti alla Ca' d'Oro: History

-The Baron Giorgio Franchetti (1865–1922), was born to a prominent family of Turin.
+Baron Giorgio Franchetti (1865–1922), was born to a prominent family in Turin.
 Initially trained in a military school, he preferred the study of music and collecting art.
-He married in 1890 the Baroness Maria Hornstein Hohenstoffeln.
-However, by 1891 he had moved to Venice, and there soon purchased the then dilapidated Ca' d'Oro and set upon restoring the building, as possible, to its 15th-century layout.
+In 1890 he married Baroness Maria Hornstein Hohenstoffeln.
+By 1891 the couple had moved to Venice, and bought the then dilapidated Ca' d'Oro and set upon restoring the building, as far as possible, to its 15th-century layout.

-Franchetti also traveled widely to purchase objects for the palace, including in Paris the palace's original well head (1427) by Bartolomeo Bon.
-He supervised much of the restoration, added the mosaic floor collections, and constructed a chapel to house his Mantegna St Sebastian.
-The inner courtyard mosaic was designed by the Baron himself.
-His grandson helped further his wish, stated in 1916, to make the house and his collection a museum.
-The palace officially became a museum inaugurated on January 18, 1927.
+Franchetti also traveled widely to purchase objects for the palace, including in Paris where he purchased the building's original well head (1427) by Bartolomeo Bon.
+He supervised much of the restoration, added the mosaic floor collections, designing the inner courtyard mosaic himself, and constructed a chapel to house his painting of St Sebastian by Mantegna.
+His grandson helped further his wish, stated in 1916, to make the house and collection a museum.
+The palace officially became a museum and was inaugurated on January 18, 1927.